-Ajay Sharma is Assistant Professor of Applied Forest Ecology at the West Florida Research and Education Center (WFREC) of the University of Florida (UF).
-He has a PhD in forest resources and conservation from the UF.
+Ajay Sharma is Assistant Professor of Silviculture and Applied Forest Ecology at the College of Forestry, Wildlife, and Environment (CFWE) of Auburn University (AU).
+He has a PhD in forest resources and conservation from University of Florida.
 His research covers a wide variety of topics related to restoration and disturbance ecology of forest ecosystems in India and the US.
-At WFREC, he is one of two local faculty members administering the Natural Resource Conservation (NRC) undergraduate teaching program.
-He teaches several upper division undergraduate courses needed to complete requirements of the NRC major.
-In addition, he advises and mentors undergraduate and graduate students.

 Lab Technician III

 Justin is the key person who manages logistics of the lab and supports research of the PI and graduate students.

 John brings to our lab 7 years of forestry consulting experience from the Louisiana forest products industry.
 His professional focus mostly involved bottomland hardwood ecology.
 It caught his attention when our lab offered an opportunity to study hardwood forest ecology within the Apalachicola River floodplain, part of Florida’s largest river basin.
 Now John’s focus will involve collecting data to assess forest composition changes in a floodplain that has experienced increased drying since the 1950s due to anthropogenic and climatic factors.
 His studies will also involve a slough flow restoration project that aims to improve natural hydrology that affects not only the forest ecosystem, but fisheries and other local economies in the region.